gmpalaganas/unofficial-upd-crs-grades-viewer/README.md

 About
 -----
-This aim of this project is to create an app where users could easily view and save their grades in PDF format
+The aim of this project is to create a native app where users could easily view and save their grades in PDF format

 *Disclaimer: The generated grades pdf is not meant to replace the TCG or True Copy of Grades*